akshaykhadse/akshaykhadse.github.io/index.md

 ---

-## Complete Guide to Digital Cognition eBook
+## Incomplete Guide to Digital Cognition eBook

 This is a live eBook covering topics in Linear Algebra, Machine Learning, and Reinforcement Learning.